 There are many other subsidiary remains at Sanchi.
 Here, near the great stupa, is stupa 3, restored from a heap of rubble by Marshall.

-A thousand feet down the slope of the hill is Stupa 2, with relics of Buddhist authorities from the approximate time of Ashoka.
-A sandstone relic casket, with the names and burnt bones of the teachers, was found inside the stupa by the British in the 1850s and is now in the British Museum.
+A thousand feet down the slope of the hill is Stupa 2, with relics from the approximate time of Ashoka.
+A sandstone relic casket with the names and burnt bones of teachers was found inside the stupa by the British in the 1850s and is now in the British Museum.
 The stupa is chiefly remarkable, however, for something you can't see from this distance.

-The characteristic Buddhist balustrade or vedika consists of posts (stambha), crossbars (suci), and coping (ushnisha).
+It's this, the characteristic Buddhist balustrade or vedika.
+There's a nomenclature for all this, with posts (stambha), crossbars (suci), and coping (ushnisha).

 As though anticipating what John Ruskin would so admire in the Doge's Palace, the carvers here created 70 unique lotus images.

 There are other images, too, including this wheel of the law, supported by a Triratna.

 And the Japanese?
 This group came quickly, chanted together at Temple and Monastery 45, and left almost at once.
 The temple, of which the ruined shell of the tower (sikhara) is visible here, dates from the eighth or ninth centuries--late in the Sanchi day.
 (The numbering of Sanchi's ruins goes back to Alexander Cunningham's The Bhilsa Topes, 1854.)

 By that time, Buddhism was no longer aniconic.
 Images of the Buddha were now commonplace and imported here from Mathura, south of Delhi.
 This one sits outside Temple 45.